Tigers vs. Phillies Player Props Betting Odds

 Castellanos Stats

-- Castellanos has 19 doubles, a triple, seven home runs, 17 walks and 34 RBI (73 total hits).
-He's also swiped three bases.
+- Castellanos has 20 doubles, a triple, seven home runs, 18 walks and 35 RBI (75 total hits).
+He has swiped three bases.

-- Castellanos hopes to build on a four-game hitting streak in this matchup.
-During his last five outings he is hitting .524 with a double, two home runs, a walk and six RBI.
+- Castellanos has hit safely in five games in a row.
+In his last five games he is hitting .619 with two doubles, two home runs, two walks and seven RBI.

 Castellanos Recent Games